-This document represents the second iteration of the assessment.
-The comments and suggestions of Natural England, along with other relevant submissions received to the representations stage of the published Craven Local Plan, have assisted to inform this second iteration.
-This document is to be sent to the Secretary of State as one of the supporting documents to the submitted local plan, in preparation for the plan's examination stage.
+The second iteration of the Appropriate Assessment coincided with the submission version of the local plan in March 2018.
+The comments and suggestions of Natural England, along with other relevant submissions received to the representations stage of the published Craven Local Plan assisted to inform this second iteration.
+This document was sent to the Secretary of State as one of the supporting documents to the submitted local plan, in preparation for the plan's examination stage.